Help! Which level is the right starting point for my kid?

 I can write five excellent sentences.

-Existing Skills: Can write five excellent, complex sentences in one sitting with little issue, preferably on a keyboard; has the emotional maturity to write in more depth
+Existing Skills: Can write five excellent, complex sentences (two clauses or more) in one sitting with little issue, preferably on a keyboard; has the emotional maturity to write in more depth

 Path Forward: Begins at Level 2.
-The first two lessons of Level 2 will assess their familiarity with foundational grammar topics and emotional readiness for this level of writing.
+The first lesson of Level 2 will assess their familiarity with foundational grammar topics and emotional readiness for this level of writing.
 We will add lessons from Level 1 to their Activity Feed if the student is shaky on a foundational grammar or punctuation skill or needs to ease into this level of work.
-Otherwise follows the Level 2 curriculum path, with acceleration as needed.
+Otherwise your child follows the Level 2 curriculum path, with acceleration as needed.

 Student #3: The Lap Swimmer